Cogent’s been producing it’s best work ever lately and here’s some of the reasons why.

 What it all comes down to is that we’re producing better work

 When you put just these three changes together, I think that I am, and that Cogent is, producing far far far better work than it has ever done.
-Especially compared to four years ago.
+Especially compared to five years ago.
 The evolution to get us to this point has felt painfully slow.
 People who have come and gone wouldn’t have witnessed any change at all because they weren’t here for long enough.
 And yes, we’ve got sooo far to go, not only on gender diversity, but the inclusion of many historically-discriminated groups in to our teams and company.

 But, right now, I feel super lucky that I’ve been here for just long enough to even begin to see the changes we’re making take effect.
 I can’t wait to see where it goes next, even if I have to wait a little longer than I think I’ll need to.